mvolkmann/blog/src/python/python-compared-to-js.md

 (When using the Fish shell, add the `.fish` extension.)

-Activating a virtual environment changes the environment to use versions of tools and libraries found in the `env` directory instead of global ones.
+Activating a virtual environment changes the environment to use versions of tools and libraries found in the project `env` directory instead of global ones.
 Note that rather than including a copy of a specific version of the Python interpreter, a symbolic link to it is created.
 This also changes the shell prompt to indicate the